You are here:

-Permanent Advisory: Avoid pools of water in bedrock along the South Umpqua River
+Permanent Advisory - South Umpqua River: Avoid pools of water in bedrock

-Beach water is sampled from Memorial Day through Labor Day at designated locations for high levels of bacteria to let visitors know when there is a health concern.
+Beach water is sampled from Memorial Day through Labor Day each year at designated locations.

-Advisories and consumption guidelines are designed to help you gain the health benefits of eating fish and shellfish while protecting you and your family from contaminants that are sometimes found in seafood.
+Advisories and consumption guidelines help you get the health benefits of eating fish and shellfish while protecting you and your family from contaminants that are sometimes found in seafood.